Heliothodes diminutivus (Grote, 1873)

 Photograph copyright: Merrill A. Peterson

-Heliothodes diminutivus is a very small (FW length 7 - 10 mm) day-flying moth with dark pink to red forewings and black hindwings with cream-colored spots that flies in steppe during late spring.
+Heliothodes diminutivus is a very small (FW length 7 - 10 mm),day-flying moth that flies in steppe during late spring.
+It has dark pink to red forewings and black hindwings with cream-colored spots.
 The forewing of most Northwest populations are dark-rose colored.
 Olive patches with a mixture of ochre and gray scales are present on the posterior wing base, the posterior median area, on the costa at the positions of the antemedial and postmedial lines, and in the terminal area parallel to the outer margin.
 The remainder of the median area and a small triangular patch in the medial cell are light yellow.
 The spots are large and broadly fused to the same color surrounding dark areas.
 The fringe is dark gray at the apex and anal angle and white with a gray base across the rest of the wing.
 The hindwing is black with a brassy sheen.
 A white median area is usually broken into two similar-sized patches where the reniform spot and marginal band touch.
 Most elements of a normal pattern of lines and spots is lost in the black.
 The hindwing fringe is white with a dark gray base.
 The entire body is black with a dense covering of gray-yellow hair-like scales, densest at the thorax.
 The eye is reduced in size.
 The male antenna is filiform.

 Heliothodes diminutivus is geographically variable, especially in California.
 There is mounting evidence that these populations represent several foodplant-specific sibling species (J. D. Lafontaine, personal communication 2011).